repetere/jsonx/manual/getting-started.md

 # Getting Started

-JSONX is a library that creates React Elements, JSX and HTML from JSON.
+JSONX is a library that creates React Elements, JSX, and HTML from JSON.
 JSONX works by converting JSON Objects that follow the JXM spec into the arguments passed into [React.createElement](https://reactjs.org/docs/react-api.html#createelement).
 The only required property is the component (which is passed as the `type` argument)

 ```ts
 // React Create Element Example